abalmeo/finance-app/README.md

    ```bash
    python categorize.py
    ```
-4. Find the categorized Excel file in the `output` directory
+4. On first run, you'll be prompted to authorize the application
+5. The script will create a new Google Sheet with your categorized transactions

 ## Customizing Categories